pretix/pretix-docs/docs/guides/pretixscan/android.md

 Kiosk mode hides the top bar on pretixSCAN's main screen.
 This makes it impossible for users to access the settings, change the event, search for user data, or trigger a synchronization with the server.

+pretix offers a security profile specifically for using pretixSCAN in kiosk mode.
+In order to enable that, open the [pretix backend](https://pretix.eu/control/) and navigate to :navpath:Your organizer → :fa3-mobile-phone: Devices:.

+Search for the device for which you want to enable the kiosk mode security profile in the list.
+Click the :btn-icon:fa3-edit:: "edit" button next to it.
+On the next page, under "Security profile", select `pretixSCAN (kiosk mode, no order sync, no search)`.
+Click the :btn:Save: button.

+!!!
+Note
+    The kiosk mode security profile disables order search.
+    If you want the possibility to use the order search on this device, select the security profile `pretixSCAN` instead.
+    If you folllow the rest of the instructions in this section, then order search will still be locked behind a PIN.

-In order to enable kiosk mode, lock the settings behind a PIN as described under [Locking the settings](#locking-the-settings).
+In order to enable kiosk mode on your device, lock the settings behind a PIN as described under [Locking the settings](#locking-the-settings).
 While you are in the "PIN protection" submenu, check the box next to "Kiosk mode".
 Once you return to the main screen, pretixSCAN will not display the menu bar at the top anymore.